 Speaking of Liz Taylor, I remember her quoting Old Hollywood screenwriter Frances Marion: "an actress is something more than a woman and an actor something less than a man" which Liz said she largely agreed with.
+That certainly isn't the case with Gary Oldman and wouldn't be the case for women with better casting and screenplays better written to showcase a great actress's talent.
 By the way, Ms. Frances Marion was the first screenwriter to win two Oscars back before World War II when women had more power than men in Hollywood....at least according to Helen Klumph.
 How did we go from that to #MeToo?

 Movies about great women The Den would like to see: